mylez/cpu/README.md

 A benefit of this approach is that it allows for data and code to occupy separate address spaces.
 Data is byte-addressed.
 Code is 16 bit word-addressed (since all instructions are alligned 2-byte boundaries).
-This provides a larger address space (192KB in total).
+This provides a larger code memory (192KB in total).

 A drawback of this approach is that kernel processes can not share memory with user processes, and extra care is required in kernel mode to use the appropriate